 People between 18 and 39, who haven’t purchased property before, can open a LISA

-This savings account can only be used for the purchase of your first property or your retirement: to ensure proper use, when you purchase your first home your conveyancing solicitor will withdraw the funds on your behalf.
-The account can hold cash, stocks, or a combination of both, and you can continue to deposit into the LISA until you are 50.
+This savings account can only be used for the purchase of your first property or your retirement: to ensure proper use, when you purchase your first home, your conveyancing solicitor will withdraw the funds on your behalf.
+The account can hold cash, stocks, or a combination of both, and you can continue to deposit into the LISA until you are 50 years of age.
+When used for a first home, the property’s purchase price must not exceed £450,000

 You can withdraw funds for non-property purposes on two conditions: you are over 60, or you have a terminal illness with less than one year to live.
-If you withdraw for any other purpose that is not for the purchase of a property, you will pay a 25 per cent withdrawal charge to counteract the government bonus.
+If you withdraw for any other purpose that is not for the purchase of a property, you will pay a 25 per cent withdrawal charge on the entire withdrawal amount to counteract the government bonus.

 Centrick are here to help you make the best decision regarding the purchase of your first home.
 Whether you’re hoping for more information on your options, looking for shared ownership properties near you, or want some advice on preparing to move into your first home, we’d be delighted to guide you.
-Our team of experts have an abundance of experience helping first time buyers in Birmingham, Solihull, Nottingham and beyond!
-For tailored advice on which first time buyer government scheme is best for you, contact Centrick using the form below:
+Our team of experts have an abundance of experience helping first-time buyers in Birmingham, Solihull, Nottingham and beyond!
+For tailored advice on which first-time buyer government scheme is best for you, contact Centrick using the form below, or browse our range of new homes developments for sale:

 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.